Does thyroid disease cause depression?

 What should you do if you are taking thyroid medication but still experiencing depressive symptoms?

-In this post, we will discuss the connection between hypothyroidism and depression including how to approach treatment, which thyroid medications are best and other causes of depression which can cause confusion for patients and Doctors.
+In this post, we will discuss the connection between hypothyroidism and depression including how to approach treatment, which thyroid medications are best, and other causes of depression that result in confusion for patients and doctors alike.

 Let’s jump in:

 DOWNLOAD FREE RESOURCES

 Foods to Avoid if you Have Thyroid Problems: